rememberber/MooInfo/README.md

 # MooInfo
-A visual implementation of OSHI, to view information about the system and hardware
+A visual implementation of OSHI, to view information about the system and hardware.

+Such as OS, processes, memory, CPU, disks, devices, sensors, etc.
 ## Screenshot
 ![Overview](screenshot/overview_mac.png)
 ![CPU](screenshot/cpu_mac.png)